-The questions below answer some of the most commonly asked questions about security containers.
-Please see the GSA Global Supply FAQ for general information about GSA Global Supply.
+Browse answers to some of the most commonly asked questions about security containers.
+Visit the GSA Global Supply FAQ for general information about GSA Global Supply.

-No, GSA does not provide credit or accept trade-ins of used GSA Approved containers.
+No, we do not provide credit or accept trade-ins of used, GSA-approved containers.

 It is highly recommended to replace “Black Label” containers.
 These containers are at least 25 years old and are all nearing the end of their expected life cycle.